langflow-ai/langflow/docs/llmchain.md

 - social media, Facebook
 - video sharing, YouTube

-The name should be short, catchy and easy to remember.
+The name should be short, catchy, and easy to remember.

 What is a good name for a company that makes {product}?
 ```

 We used `OpenAI` as the LLM, but you can use any LLM that has an API.
 Make sure to get the API key from the LLM provider.
-For example, [OpenAI](https://platform.openai.com/account/api-keys){.internal-link target=_blank} requires you to create an account to get your API key.
+For example, [OpenAI](https://platform.openai.com/account/api-keys){.internal-link target=_blank} requires you to create an account to get it yours.

 Check the short tutorial of [OpenAI](llms.md){.internal-link target=_blank} options available.

-The `LLMChain` is a simple chain that takes in a prompt template, formats it with the user input and returns the response from an LLM.
+The `LLMChain` is a simple chain that takes in a prompt template, formats it with the user input, and returns the response from an LLM.

 ### ⛓️LangFlow